JustMeZXX/Intelligent-Night-Time-Traffic-Surveillance/README.md

 The vehicles at each 1-minute video (1800 frames) are all carefully annotated, where a vehicle contour (in polygon format) at each frame is labeled as a 4x3 matrix.
 The matrix rows reprenset vertices of a vehicle contour in an anti-clockwise direction.
 The vehicle identies are given in the first column and the x-y coordinates of vertices are given in the second and third columns.
 These polygon annotations are provided in "dense_dark_ground_truths.mat", "dense_low_ground_truths.mat", "sparse_dark_ground_truths.mat" and "sparse_low_ground_truths.mat".

-The traffic monitoring ROI of both front and rear views are given in "ROI.mat".

-The traffic landmarks of these monitoring ROIs are provided in "landmarks_front.avi" and "landmarks_rear.avi".
+The traffic monitoring ROI of both front and rear views are provided in "ROI.mat", and their corresponding traffic landmarks are provided in "landmarks_front.avi" and "landmarks_rear.avi", respectively.

 ### Code